SharkUncle/deep-abyss/OWASP_DC.md

 `./bin/dependency-check.sh --enableExperimental --project "<your project>" --scan /path/to/scan -f "ALL"`

-This argument is very useful it permit to scan a lot more files.
-But it generate a lot of false positive and false negative.
-Activate this argument only if it you need to scan a file not cover by the base configuration.
+`--enableExperimental`: This argument is very useful it permit to scan a lot more files.
+But it generate a lot of false positives and false negatives.
+Activate this argument only if you need to scan a file not cover by the base configuration.

+When the scan is finished, check your directory with `ls` or whatever command you use.

+You will see a lot of report in different format.
+This is the results of your scan.

+The most visual is the html, bit personally I prefer the json it is much more useful when you need to script the outputs.

+I will not cover all the command here, just specific use case I think useful.
+Feel free to explore the tool, it's much more complex than it looks.